adamyg/busybox-w32-shim/README.md

         copy  C:\Users\%USERNAME%\Downloads\busybox.exe c:\busybox

  * Add the installation directory to your PATH.

+## Usage

-Once installed, busybox commands can be executing using thier application name, for example:
+Once installed, busybox commands can be executing using their _applet_ name, for example:

         $ ./grep